Information for Entering UGA Students—Mathematics Preparation

 ALEKS PPL allows you to take the placement test on your own computer at home.
 It is a powerful artificial-intelligence based assessment tool that zeros in on the strengths and weaknesses of a student’s mathematical knowledge, reports its findings to the student, and then provides the student with a learning environment for improving this knowledge to an appropriate level for course placement.

 The ALEKS program allows you up to 5 attempts on the placement exam.
 After your first assessment, ALEKS's adaptive learning system will determine your strengths and weaknesses and provide you learning modules to strengthen your skills before the next assessment.

-Note for advisors: While ALEKS scores don't automatically appear in DegreeWorks or Banner yet, you can email Malcolm Adams to be added to an email list for distribution of ALEKS scores.
-The math department automatically grants overrides to allow students with ALEKS placement to enroll in Calculus (contact Julie McEver if you have a score of 76 or higher and have problems enrolling in a calculus section).
+Note for advisors: ALEKS scores are NOT automatically downloaded to Banner.
+The math department enters overrides to allow students with ALEKS placement to enroll in Calculus (contact Amber Jacobs firstname.lastname@example.org if you have a score of 76 or higher and would like to enroll in a calculus section)

 UGA Mathematics Exemption Test

 Scores from this exam are used to exempt either MATH 1101 or MATH 1113.
 Students who plan to major in a subject that does not require calculus may want to take this exam to try to exempt their Core AREA 1a requirement.
 Exemption of MATH 1113 also satisfies the prerequisite for Calculus.
 You should be aware that you cannot exempt the course via this exam if you have already enrolled in MATH 1101 or MATH 1113 at any institution.
 (In particular, you cannot withdraw from the course and then take the exam.)

 You can schedule your pre-orientation exemption exam(s) with University Testing Services (UTS) any time prior to the first day of your orientation session at UTS or take your placement exam(s) during or after orientation.